argennof/Prisma-project/README.md

       help [command]      Print more detailed help and examples for a specific command type                Print the type of the input data: {object, array, number, string, boolean, null, undefined}
-      print               Output the data without any transformations.
-Can be used to pretty-print JSON data. pretty              Output the data without any transformations.
-Can be used to pretty-print JSON data. (defaults output format to 'pretty') run <exp>           Runs arbitrary JS code.
+      run <exp>           Runs arbitrary JS code.
 Use for CLI Javascripting. process <exp>       Run arbitrary JS against the input data.
 Expression Args: (data) extract <field>     Extract a field from the input data.
 Also supports field1.field2.field3